What exactly is content creation? Who is content creation for? How do we do content creation? Why should we care about creating content?

 - Do you have an idea of who your competitors are online?

 - Who are your non-business model competitors that are creating content around similar topics?

-The more we can differentiate our companies and gain leverage the better -- so we're seen as subject matter experts, trusted advisers, gurus, educators, and resource people.
+The more we can differentiate our companies and gain leverage, the better -- so we're seen as subject matter experts, trusted advisers, gurus, educators, and resource people.
 That is a complete game changer for our competitive positioning.
 It's a complete game changer for sales cycle acceleration, revenue growth, and overall just a healthy business.

-This all starts by recognizing that it in a digital world where people are doing tons of self-directed research before they ever get to you, content creation is extremely important.
+This all starts by recognizing that in a digital world where people are doing tons of self-directed research before they ever get to you, content creation is extremely important.
 It needs to take into account all the different expertise and institutional knowledge within your company.
-Sometimes people make the mistake of thinking this is a marketing only initiative, and they kick it down to the marketing team.
+Sometimes people make the mistake of thinking this is a marketing-only initiative, and they kick it down to the marketing team.

 The problem is marketing isn’t that close to your clients.
 So it's critical to involve everyone in the company that has one-on-one contact with different kinds of stakeholders.
 Your sales team is incredibly important -- get their input.
 Get input from customer service.
-But even finance, accounting, engineering, and product -- everyone gets different questions and has a different perspective and different types of knowledge to share.
+But even in finance, accounting, engineering, and product -- everyone gets different questions and has a different perspective and different types of knowledge to share.

 The Bottom Line